 Construction Manager Owner’s Rep

-In this arrangement, the Client is contracting directly with the Architect and the Contractor, but the client is taking a leadership role.
+In this arrangement, the Client is contracting directly with both the Architect and the Contractor, and the client is taking the leadership role.

 Competitive Bid Package